seanaujong/k-and-r/README.md

-# k-and-r notes
+# The C Exercises and Annotations Repository

-My notes while reading The C Programming Language (aka K&R)
+My annotations of the exercises within The C Programming Language (aka K&R) using the ansewrs found in the C Answer Book (Clovis; Scott)

-Currently on page 32/288 of pdf